 Starting in July, Google Chrome will soon flag every site that doesn’t use HTTP encryption.
-With the launch of Chrome 68, Chrome will mark all site as ‘not secure’ and also highlight its URL bar.
+With the launch of Chrome 68, Chrome will mark all sites as ‘not secure’ and also highlight its URL bar.
 Chrome began to prominently label certain insecure HTTP sites as ‘not secure’ in early 2017 in the address bar.
-Now, it announced its forthcoming plan to mark all HTTP pages with the same, on the upcoming version of the browser.
+Now, it announced its forthcoming plan to mark all HTTP pages with the same on the upcoming version of the browser.

 The company states that 68% of all traffic on Android and Windows is now protected, while it is 78% on Chrome OS and Mac.
 The company also states that of the top 100 sites on the web, 81 of them uses HTTP by default.
 With its automated Lighthouse developer tool and other set-up guides, the company continues to encourage sites to use HTTPS to transition over.